BonnyAD9/uamp/UNRELEASED.md

 - Add option to not shuffle the currently playing song
 - Hide scrollbar when not necesary
 - Option to reset setting to default value
+- Option to modify previous behaviour (previous or rewind/previous)

 ## Bugfixes
 - Clicking shuffle wouldn't instantly scroll to the current song